apache/cloudstack-documentation/source/adminguide/storage.rst

     - Storage pools will be automatically created in libvirt by the CloudStack agent

-Adding Local Storage Pool via UI
+Adding a Local Storage Pool via UI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using UI, ensure that the scope of the storage is set to "Host", and